varungupta04/ChessAI/README.md

 ## Contributing

-We welcome contributions to enhance ChessAI!
+You are welcomed to contributions to enhance ChessAI!
 You can help by addressing the following areas:

 1. Implement online multiplayer functionality.
 2. Improve the overall code structure, in case you see some